eliracho37/DJ-Social-Network/README.md

 2. Dataset in .gephi
 3. Final submitted paper/analysis

 N.B.
-The original CSV files uploaded into Gephi are not provided here but are available on request.
+The original csv/graphml files uploaded into Gephi are not provided here but are available on request.